eseidel/space_traders/README.md

 docker compose up --build
 ```

-You only need to set `ST_AGENT` the first run, after that it saves it in the db.
+You only need to set `ST_AGENT` for runs when expecting to need to register
+a new agent (otherwise its saved in the db along with the agent token).

 ## Extra setup for Development